kesettle/project3/EntertainmentChannelAnalysis.md

 a method that builds sequentially.
 It’s a slow-building method, that builds a new tree considering the error of the previous fit, updating predictions each new fit.
 Model performance is tested by fitting the final tuned model on test set and calculate the test RMSE.
-Here, I use combinations the following tuning parameters:
+Here, we use combinations of the following tuning parameters:
 + `n.trees`, the number of boosting iterations, with values 25, 50, 100,
 150, and 200
 + `interaction.depth`, the maximum tree depth, with values 1 through 5